ALSER-Lab/XMorph/README.md

 ## 📝 Notes

-Reproducibility: All experiments use fixed random seeds (see notebooks).
+Reproducibility: All experiments use fixed random seeds (see Scripts).

 LLM Stage: Textual explanations are exported as CSV files and can be re-processed with GPT-4 or GPT-5 for deterministic narrative reproduction.
 🚀 Setup & Reproducibility